sproft/MetBaN/README.md

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+This project aims to streamline the process of classifying the species in a metabarcoding experiment.
+This pipeline uses a combination of searching for the species via the EMBL database RAxML in order to fit the identefied sequences into a phylogenetic treem in order to occasionally improve and facillitate the classification process when a researcher reviewes the results.
 ![workflow](https://github.com/sproft/MetBaN/blob/master/src/Workflow.png)